Picsart-AI-Research/StreamingT2V/README.md

 ## License
 Our code and model is published under the MIT license.

 We include codes and model weights of [SVD](https://github.com/Stability-AI/generative-models), [EMA-VFI](https://github.com/MCG-NJU/EMA-VFI) and [I2VGen-XL](https://i2vgen-xl.github.io).
 Please refer to their original licenses regarding their codes and weights.
-Due to these dependencies, StreamingI2V can be used only for non-commercial, research purposes.
+Due to these dependencies, StreamingSVD can be used only for non-commercial, research purposes.

 ## Acknowledgments